 Many old students participate in the function held annually.

-1. The name of the society shall be old student’s Association, Govt.
-College Ropar and shall be referred to as the O.S.A. subsequently in these articles.
+1. The name of the society shall be old student’s Association, Government College Ropar and shall be referred to as the O.S.A. subsequently in these articles.

 2. Old Student’s Association ( Head Quarter )